-Nichols Gorge walking track is a 7km, grade 4 hike located in the Kosciuszko National Park, New South Wales.
-The hike should take around 3.5 hrs to complete.
+Nichols Gorge walking track is a 7km, grade 4 hike located in Kosciuszko National Park, New South Wales.
+The hike should take around 3.5 hours to complete.

 You won't be very far into this challenging 7km walk - just 500 metres or so - before you'll come across the opening of Cooleman Cave.
 Make sure you've got a torch with you so that you can explore inside.
 Back out in the sunshine, follow the often dry Cave Creek.
 Don't move too quickly across the surface because you can find ancient fossilised shells of brachipods and sea lilies on its bed.